stfc/PSyclone/doc/user_guide/psy_data.rst

 +++++++++++++++++++++++++++++++++++++++++
 This function is called for each variable that will be written before or after the user instrumented region.
-If a variable is written before and after, the transformations will add two called to ``PreDeclareVariable`` (it can be useful to provide a variable using a different name before and after, see :ref:`psyke_netcdf`).
+If a variable is written both before and after the region, the transformations will add two calls to ``PreDeclareVariable`` (it can be useful to provide a variable using a different name before and after, see :ref:`psyke_netcdf`).